rkt/rkt/Documentation/subcommands/cat-manifest.md

 ## Global options

-See the table with [global options in general commands documentation](../commands.md#global-options).
+See the table with [global options in general commands documentation][global-options].

+[global-options]: ../commands.md#global-options